-Engineered systems have become progressively more complex and interconnected to other various infrastructure systems over the past few decades, and they continue to become more complex.
-Examples of this can be seen in various fields of engineered systems, spanning from satellites, aircrafts, and missiles to ground transportation systems and sophisticated interconnected power and communication grids.
-In one perspective, more complexity provides more sophisticated multi-functionality to the engineered system at hand, while in a competing perspective, concurrently can make the system more vulnerable and fragile and prone to failures and emergent behavior.
-The relationship between excessive complexity in design and operation of complex engineered systems to the risk, emergence, and increased manifestation of failures has been acknowledged by many experts and academics in various engineering design communities.
-However, there is a lack of comprehensive research that enables the discovery of the relationship between the level of complexity of a design to increased risks and failure of that system.
-This research is an initial study in understanding, modeling, and suggesting relevant complexity measures in engineering design that can be used and linked quantitatively to the risk assessment of an engineered system.
+Engineered systems have become progressively more complex and interconnected to other various infrastructure systems over the past few decades and they continue to become more complex.
+Examples of that can be seen in various fields of engineered systems, spanning from satellites, aircrafts and missiles to ground transportation systems and sophisticated interconnected power and communication grids.
+In one perspective, more complexity provides more sophisticated multifunctionality to the engineered system at hand, while in a competing perspective, concurrently can make system more vulnerable and fragile and prone to failures and emergent behavior.
+The relationship between excessive complexity in design and operation of complex engineered systems to the risk, emergence and increased manifestation of failures have been acknowledged by many experts and academics in various engineering design communities.
+However, there is a lack of a comprehensive research that enables the discovery of the relationship between the level of complexity of a design to increased risks and failure of that system.
+This research is an initial study in understanding, modeling and suggesting relevant complexity measures in engineering design that can be used and linked guantitatively to the risk assessment of an engineered system.

-Figure 1.
-Traditional Risk Reporting Matrix (DoD, 2006)
+Figure 1 - Traditional Risk Reporting Matrix (DoD, 2006)

-Risk can be defined as "a measure of future uncertainties in achieving program performance goals and objectives within defined cost, schedule and performance constraints" (DoD, 2006).
+Risk can be defined as "a measure of future uncertainties in achieving program performance goals and objectives within defined cost, schedule and performance constraints."
+(DoD, 2006).
 In complex engineered systems as well as acquisition programs, often various types of risks exist that manifest themselves at different times throughout the development process.
-These risks can be technical, programmatic, or strategic in nature and can result in substantial cost overruns, delays, performance issues, reduced adaptability to changing requirements, or even total cancellation of a project.
+These risks can be technical, programmatic or strategic in nature and can result in substantial cost overruns, delays, performance issues, reduced adaptability to changing requirements or even total cancellation of a project.
 The major challenges of assessing risk using the traditional risk reporting matrices (Figure 1) for complex systems acquisition is that neither the likelihood nor the true consequence of a risk can be objectively established.
 Substantial uncertainty around the interactions among different components of a system as well as uncertainties across a multiplicity of interfaces.
-Also, often the symptoms and events after a failure or a problem manifest itself can be seen and are visible (Figure 2); however, the behavior and structure of the engineered system and the architecture and level of complexity of the engineered system that gives rise to such unforeseen events are often unknown.
-By making the complexity content and the architectural pattern of an engineered system known and explicit, in the next step of research we will be able to find the relationship between the underlying structure and complexity and the manifestation of risks and uncertainties in engineered systems.
+Also, often the symptoms and events after a failure or a problem manifest itself can be seen and are visible (Figure 2), however the behavior and structure of the engineered system and the architecture and level of complexity of the engineered system that gives rise to such unforeseen events, are often unknown.
+By making the complexity content and the architectural pattern of an engineered system known and explicit, in the next step of research we will be able to find the relationship between the underlying structure and complexity to the manifestation of risks and uncertainties in engineered systems.

-Figure 2.
-Problem Statement and Assessment of Structural Complexity as an Indicator of Risk and Failure Emergence
+Figure 2 - Problem statement and assessment of structural complexity as an indicator of risk and failure emergence